v43d3rm4k4r/QtNutritionComponentsAssessment/README.md

 - index of balance;
 - biological value;
 - indicator of comparable redundancy and balance coefficient of the protein component;
-- coefficient of fatty acid match for 3 and 5 components.
+- coefficient of fatty acid match for 3 and 5 constituents.

 It also evaluates the Harrington desirability scale for protein and lipid components.